-I am a sculptor from Colorado specializing in historic, sports and military subjects.
+I am a bronze sculptor from Loveland, Colorado specializing in historical, sports and military subjects.
 My goal is to create living bronze for others to connect with, educate and find meaning.

 About my art

 I create sculptures of historical, sports and military themes because of my interest in “larger-than-life” heroes portrayed in historical art.
-I’m inspired by the art of Classical Greek, Renaissance and Baroque where these types of heroes were depicted.
-What I create is a modern version of a hero.
+Inspired by the art of Classical Greek, Renaissance and Baroque where these types of heroes were depicted, what I make is a modern version of a hero.

 My passion for creating military sculptures to honor our veterans was initially born from my late father.
 A U.S. Marine during the Vietnam war, my dad worked tirelessly helping service members and their families in receiving veteran benefits.
 He was larger than life himself.
 When I first worked with him on creating my sculpture “Remembering”, a bond was formed that has been with me even after his passing.
 Because of my fathers passion and service to others, creating military themed sculptures has been a labor of love to keep his memory alive.